UniversalDependencies/docs/_no-dep/compound.md

 shortdef: 'compound'
 ---

-This document is a placeholder for the language-specific documentation for `compound`.
+For Norwegian the `compound` relation is used only for verbal particle constructions with the language-specific subtype [compound:prt](compound-prt).